apollographql/apollo-workbench-vscode/README.md

 This extension works by using a `.workbench` folder behind the scenes to manage everything.
 You can find `queries` and `schemas` folders that contain the files of the loaded workbench file.
 The `schemas` folder will contain all of the schema files (which should be identical to what is in the workbench file) and the `queries` folder should contain a query and queryplan (if graph composed successfully) for each operation defined in the workbench.

+## Potential Future Additions (no timelines)

+- Change history for a given workbench file compared to a graph/variant defined in Apollo Studio
+  - _Workflow: Implementation plan for a given schema design_
+- (Experimental) Export capabilities
+  - Build docker image locally and output run command
+  - Export zip project that can provide examples
+    - Add default resolvers
+- Enable capability to provide custom mocks for mocked servers

 ## Reference

 ### Extension Settings